 Control may arise through ownership, common management, identity of interest, or other relationships or interactions between the parties.

 Control can also be affirmative or negative.
-Negative control includes instances where a minority shareholder can, under the concerned’s charter, by-laws, or shareholder’s agreement, prevent a quorum or otherwise block action by the board of directors or shareholders.
+Negative control includes instances where a minority shareholder can, under the concern’s charter, by-laws, or shareholder’s agreement, prevent a quorum or otherwise block action by the board of directors or shareholders.

-Identity of Interest Definition
+SBA Identity of Interest Definition

 When small businesses are intimately involved with other companies that have identical (or substantially identical) business or economic interests, SBA and size protest rules can treat them as one party unless they can prove otherwise.